antikton/antikton-topbar-countdown/readme.txt

 6. Appearance settings panel - customize colors, padding, and styling

 == Changelog ==

+= 1.1.0 =
+*   **IMPORTANT:** WordPress.org compliance update - All functionality preserved
+*   Changed: Class name from `Topbar_Countdown_Notice` to `Antikton_Topbar_Countdown` for uniqueness
+*   Changed: Prefix from `tcn` to `antitoco` (8 characters) across all functions, options, and CSS classes
+*   Changed: JavaScript object from `tcnData` to `antitocoData`
+*   Changed: All AJAX actions now use `antitoco_` prefix
+*   Changed: All settings groups now use `antitoco_` prefix
+*   Changed: All CSS classes from `.tcn-*` to `.antitoco-*`
+*   Changed: All script/style handles from `tcn-*` to `antitoco-*`
+*   Removed: Custom CSS functionality per WordPress.org guidelines (use Customizer instead)
+*   Improved: Topbar positioning changed from `fixed` to `relative` for better compatibility
+*   Improved: All variables properly escaped for enhanced security
+*   Added: Settings link in plugins list for easier access
+*   Fixed: Admin CSS selectors updated to match new class structure
+*   Security: Comprehensive escaping review - all outputs properly sanitized

 = 1.0.10 =
 *   Changed: Plugin renamed to "Antikton Topbar Countdown" for better distinction and WordPress.org compliance